kailash-manasarovar/statement/docs/timeline/2026/april.md

 - They're everywhere; and I do not get a good feeling from them at all.
 - Something's up and it bodes badly for me (and everyone actually, but they're not wise enough to see they're chasing after chaos).
+- Do you think, at a deeper level of the mind, the masses are so appalled that a rape-victim survived the porn-gangs, that they're compelled with a deep instinctive urge to destroy this (what they think is) unnatural wonder in their midst?
+It's actually as natural and as normal as it gets.

 ## Facebook shuts me down